PureComponent

 .
 While it is possible to mutate this.state

-directly, it is actively discouraged.this.setState()
+directly, it is actively discouraged.

 should be used to achieve this.
 By calling this.setState()